-A second feature of the water system is the total value of the system's tangible capital assets (building, equipment, and water mains).
+A second feature of the water system is the total value of the system's tangible capital assets (plant equipment, water mains, building structure, etc.).
 Consideration of the value of tangible capital assets (TCA) is part of PSAB compliance.
 The current value of the capital assets is termed net book value (NBV).
-NBV is the difference between the original cost of an asset less its accumulated amortization.
+NBV is the difference between the replacement cost of an asset less the accumulated amortization.